primitivefinance/mythic/README.md

 Excalibur's fully vertical application design makes it easy to plug in more components of the Ethereum stack.
 In the future, Excalibur will be able to easily connect to local RETH nodes.

+## Documentation

+if you have mdbook installed you can run

+    ```bash
+    mdbook serve
+    ```
+from the root of the repository to see our living documentation of our though processes and development.
+This is by no means proffesional or complete more so a compilation of the teams notes and journal throughout the development process.

 ## License
 todo: If we merge we will do appache 2.0